saylibhavsar/Data-Visualization-Projects/critique-by-design.md

 * This graph shows the purchasing power of each state in the US to compare how expensive (and cheaper) everyday goods and services are within each state.
 * It uses a benchmark of 100 (US Difference From The Average)
+* I selected this particular visualization because the interesting radial design drew my attention immediately.
+I found the concept of price parity comparison interesting as well and could think of a few ways to make it better.

 ## Part 2 - Critique using Stephen Few's Data Visualization Effectiveness Profile